transcriptionpro/wuc-new/_posts/2017-05-17-full-bitcoin-node-on-a-raspberry-pi-3-with-or-without-a-pidrive.md

 <h2 id="open">OPEN PORT IN YOUR ROUTER</h2>

 <p>In addition to your node making connections to other nodes, you will want other nodes to also be able to connect to your node.
 This is done by forwarding incoming traffic on port 8333 to the Raspberry Pi.
-How to do this varies from network to network, but typically involves entering the web interface of your network router or modem, and setting up "Port Forwarding" there.
-Typically this is done by simply adding the local IP address of the Raspberry Pi (which you found above, e.g. 192.168.1.199) along with port number 8333 to a list of forwarded ports.
+How to do this varies from network to network, but typically involves entering the web interface of your network router or modem, and setting up "Port Forwarding" there. </p>

+<p>Typically this is done by simply adding the local IP address of the Raspberry Pi (which you found above, e.g. 192.168.1.199) along with port number 8333 to a list of forwarded ports.
 Refer to the documentation from your router/modem's manufacturer on how to do this exactly.
 Some routers even do this automatically so you don't need to do anything.</p>

 <p>You can verify that it works by using Bitnodes' "Join the network" feature.
 If it returns a line that includes the word "Satoshi", you have successfully forwarded traffic on port 8333 to your Pi.
 Notice that while your Pi is still synchronising the blockchain, it might be lagging so much that Bitnodes will report it as unreachable.
 Try again after synchronising is done.</p>